 The surrounding scenery was astounding.
 Greenland surprised us.

 As it turned out, Greenland gave it a run for its money.
-What we loved about Greenland was the diversity.
+What we loved about Greenland was the diversity of the destination.

 For more articles on our polar adventures check out our Antarctica posts.